 With GelCount the user goes from colony sample to colony counts, colony size distribution and a host of additional statistical data at the click of a button via an intuitive user interface.
 The image processing algorithm objectively applies user-definable colony detection parameters while distinguishing overlapping colonies and suppressing false positives.
-GelCount thereby not only dramatically enhances throughput but its inherent objectivity and consistency eliminates human error due to subjective interpretation, bias or plain fatigue – a particularly acute problem when manually counting under a microscope.
+GelCount thereby not only dramatically enhances throughput but its inherent 'machine' objectivity and consistency eliminates human error due to subjective interpretation, bias or plain fatigue – a particularly acute problem when manually counting under a microscope.

 Entire wells or Petri dishes can be conveniently viewed on-screen at high resolution.

 Using single pass, high depth-of-field line imaging, combined with a single-axis motorized sample-carrier mechanism, GelCount provides unsurpassed colony detection performance including resolution of overlapping colonies and differentiation of real colonies from debris or other artefacts.
 Typically a set of four 6-well plates containing non-adherent colonies, spheroids or organoids can be imaged and processed in less than 15 minutes.
 Colonies as small as 30 µm in diameter are detectable across a medium depth (z-axis) of up to 5 mm (subject to contrast conditions).